Written by: Nicole Kitchener

 Regular dental care can prevent oral issues that can be the cause of a myriad of health, performance, and behavioural problems.

-A healthy set of teeth plays a huge role in a horse’s overall health and well-being.
+A healthy set of teeth, and dental care, plays a huge role in a horse’s overall health and well-being.
 A horse that is in pain because of dental issues will not be able to perform to its full potential.

 Ideally designed for near-continuous grazing, horses’ teeth are long – around 10 centimeters – and continue to erupt through the gums a few millimeters a year to accommodate for a lifetime of tearing and chewing rough fibrous plant material.
 Twelve incisors at the front of the mouth nip at food and 24 molars grind it up.

 Over centuries, humans have altered the horse’s traditional diet and eating habits.
 We offer soft hay and processed feed, which are chewed in a different manner than pasture grasses.
 We have reduced pasture time and asked horses to live in stables.
 The horse simply isn’t eating the same way, or even the same food, as his ancestors.
 The upshot is often tooth-related health, behaviour, and performance issues.

 Behaviour Signs That Indicate Your Horse Has Dental Issues

 Horses can be quite stoic and won’t necessarily exhibit signs of oral discomfort until a situation is quite serious.
 But some visual clues can indicate a problem: